terror/mnist/README.md

 ## nn

-**nn** is a neural network written from scratch with the goal of being able to recognize handwritten digits, written in pure Rust with minimal dependencies.
+**nn** is a neural network written from scratch with the goal of being able to recognize handwritten digits, written in pure Rust with minimal dependencies used in the training process.

 ### Usage